 “What we now need is a binding biodiversity framework with a focus on adequate reporting, accountability and evaluation mechanisms”

-On 10 December FMO will organize a live event, broadcasted from the Naturalis Biodiversity Center.
-Check the website for more information and to register for online attendance.
+On 10 December 2021 FMO organized a live broadcast from the Naturalis Biodiversity Center.

 The ties that bind Given the need for what Kitty calls ‘urgent and immediate action’, what does she hope to see come out of the October 2021 COP15 on biodiversity in Kunming, China?
 “I hope we can get beyond ambitions.
 We already have ambitious targets that formulate what needs to done.
 What we now need is a binding biodiversity framework with a focus on adequate reporting, accountability and evaluation mechanisms.”
 This would mean countries agreeing on how to measure success and what the drivers are to halting biodiversity loss which, as Kitty points out, is an extremely complex issue.
 “One example: loss of biodiversity isn’t only the ‘fault’ of the countries where it occurs.
 It’s often driven by global supply chains and everyone — countries, companies, consumers — who are part of, or benefit from, such a supply chain is also to ‘blame’.
 This means stopping deforestation in Indonesia or (illegal) mining in the Democratic Republic of Congo isn’t solely the responsibility of those countries, and identifying what needs to be done and who’s responsible for doing it requires global collaboration.
 All of this makes COP 15 a high-stakes opportunity to work towards global action and, above all, sign binding agreements.
 However, there are a number of large countries who currently don’t want to sign anything binding.
 So we’ll have to see how far we get.”